rhizomik/BESDUI/README.md

 Based on benchmark, three [Quality in Use metrics](http://www.jucs.org/jucs_19_8/using_SWET_QUM_to) have been proposed, one about effectiveness and two about efficiency:

-* **Capability** (effectiveness): what proportion of one task is completed.
-0% if not possible to complete or 100% otherwise.
+* **Capability** (effectiveness): what proportion of one task is completed (0% if not possible to complete or 100% otherwise) or, for the whole benchmark, the percentage of all 12 tasks completed.
-* **Operation Count** (efficiency): how many KLM Operators are required to complete the task, as listed in Table 1.
+* **Operation Count** (efficiency): how many KLM Operators, from Table 1, are required to complete a task or the average count just for completed tasks.
 * **Time** (efficiency): each KLM Operator has a corresponding average time to complete it as detailed in Table 1.
 For a task, this metric is computed by multiplying, for each operator type, the time for each operator by the operator count.
 Then, summing them all together.
+For the whole benchmark, it is the average time considering just the completed tasks.

 Additionally, there is a combined effectiveness/efficiency metric:

 * **Task Efficiency** (effectiveness/efficiency): measured as the ratio of **Capability** to **Time**, "goals per second".
+For the whole benchmark it is computed using the percentage of all 12 tasks completed divided by the average time for the completed tasks.

 | Keystroke-Level Model (KLM) Operator                                                                                                                        | Time (seconds) |
 |-------------------------------------------------------------------------------------------------------------------------------------|----------------|